johnnychen94/Image-Processing-in-Julia/README.md

 ## Usage
 * For Julia: running the `ipynb` file in jupyter notebook and see what happens.
 The `ipynb` files contain results for convenience and `jl` files are used to track differences.
 Check [IJulia](https://github.com/JuliaLang/IJulia.jl) for installation and usage.
 * For Python: same as Julia. `py` files are used to track differences.
-* For MATLAB: since MATLAB live script doesn't perform well, `m` file is provided without results.
+* For MATLAB: since MATLAB live script runs very slow at present, `m` file is provided without results.

-Based on these examples, explanations and additional codes are added for better understanding.
+Explanations and additional codes are added to these examples for better understanding.

 ## TOC for 3rd Edition
 * **Chapter 2 : Digital Image Fundamentals**